 Humidifiers, Humidity and de Humidifier Controls for Violin, Viola, Cello, Bass, Piano, Guitar, Harpsichord, other musical instruments

-These are the best low-priced systems and accessories I'm aware of for controlling the humidity in one room, such as a music studio, instrument making studio, instrument storage room, practice room or hotel room.
+These are the best, instrument-maker tested, low-priced systems and accessories I've been able to come up with for controlling the humidity in one room, such as a music studio, instrument making studio, instrument storage room, practice room or hotel room.

 Why do you need this, and what's special about these systems? (http://www.burgessviolins.com/humidity.html)